ophusgroup/teaching-matsci144/text/phase04_Clausius_Clapeyron.md

 This means there are **two degrees of freedom**, so temperature and pressure can vary independently.

-However, during oiling where liquid and vapor coexist, we have two phases present ($p = 2$), and therefore:
+However, during boiling where liquid and vapor coexist, we have two phases present ($p = 2$), and therefore:

 ```{math}
 f = (1) - (2) + 2 = 1